urness/CS167Notebook6/README.md

 4. **Include graphs** of how well your testing data performed vs. the training data.

-5. **Conclusions**: Answer the following questions in a markup cell at the bottom of your notebook.
+5. **Conclusions**: *Thoroughly* answer the following questions in a markup cell at the bottom of your notebook.
     - What configuration of your CNN proved to be more accurate?
 Why do you think this is the case?
-    - How accurate can you make your CNN predictor?
-I will award a bonus point to the student who can achieve the most accurate model.
+    - Did your model overfit?
+Why or why not?

 Use a Markup cell to put your name at the top of the file.
 Rename your file LastnameNotebook6.ipynb and submit the link to your repository to Blackboard.